DakotaLMartinez/album-grid-final-rails-js/PLAN.md

 - Configure rack-cors gem to allow for our front end to connect to the Rails API
 - Add `AlbumAPI` class that can make a request to our API and return JSON formatted data.
 - Add an `all` class variable to the `Album` and a `getAll()` static method that makes a request to our API returns a promise to return an array of album instances.
 - Add logic to our `AlbumsPage` class to render the list of albums.
+We also adjusted that class to take albums as a parameter in the constructor.
-- Add to the `DOMContentLoaded` event handler in index.js to get the Albums using `Album.getAll() and then add the AlbumsPage to the root node.
+- Add to the `DOMContentLoaded` event handler in index.js to get the Albums using `Album.getAll()` and then passed the albums to  `AlbumsPage` and rendered it to the root node.

 Add Serializers for Albums to handle the index and show endpoints.
 ```